chinapedia/wikipedia.abstract.en/Page/Politics_of_New_Zealand.md

 In 1879 an economic depression hit, resulting in poverty and many people, especially miners, returning to Australia.
 Between 1879 and 1881 Government was concerned at the activities of Māori activists based on confiscated land at Parihaka.
 Activists destroyed settlers' farm fences and ploughed up roads and land[72] which incensed local farmers.
 Arrests followed but the activities persisted.
 Fears grew among settlers that the resistance campaign was a prelude to armed conflict.[73]
 The government itself was puzzled as to why the land had been confiscated and offered a huge 25,000 acre reserve to the activists, provided they stopped the destruction.
 Commissioners set up to investigate the issue said that the activities "could fairly be called hostile".
 A power struggle ensued resulting in the arrest of all the prominent leaders by a large government force in 1881.
 Historian Hazel Riseborough describes the event as a conflict over who had authority or mana—the Government or the Parihaka protestors.

-Seddon_Statue,_Wellington,_New_Zealand_(94).JPG's statue stands outside Parliament buildings in Wellington.]]
+'s statue stands outside Parliament buildings in Wellington.]]
 In 1882 the export of meat in the first refrigerated ship started a period of sustained economic export led growth.
 This period is notable for the influence of new social ideas and movements such as the Fabians and the creation in 1890 of the first political party, the Liberals.
 Their leader, former gold miner Richard Seddon from Lancashire, was Premier from 1893 to 1906.
 The Liberals introduced new taxes to break the influence of the wealthy conservative sheep farm owners.
 They also purchased more land from Māori.[74]
 In 1896 Maori made up 2.9% of the population but owned 15% of the land.
 Far more small farms and a new land owning class were created during this period.

 Māori politics and legislation